 International Land Use Study Centre (ILUSC)

-ILUSC is home to the ‘Immersive Nature-Based Solutions Space’ – a unique suite of visualisation tools, with a flagship immersive space where models, videos and other imagery are projected onto four walls.
-The facility is designed to enable partnership working: models and 360º videos at varying spatial scales can be manipulated by individuals and groups.
+International Land Use Study Centre (ILUSC) is home to the ‘Immersive Nature-Based Solutions Space’.
+A unique suite of visualisation tools, with a flagship immersive space where models, videos and other imagery are projected onto four walls.
+The facility is designed to enable partnership working: models and 360º videos at varying spatial scales.
+Which can be manipulated by individuals and groups.
 Much of the equipment is portable, enabling stakeholders to work together in familiar environments.

 Land Use For Net Zero (LUNZ) Hub